Shills Purifying Black Mask- Does it really work?!

-Cleanse the area and apply mask.
-Don’t apply to thin or it will be harder to remove and don’t apply to thick or it will take a really long time to dry.
-Avoid eyebrows, eyes and lips.
-After 20-30 minutes once you feel it has dried peel it off.
+Don’t apply it too thin or it will be hard to remove and don’t apply it too thick or it will take a really long time to dry.

 What does it really do?

-Does the Shills Purifying Black mask work?
-Lets find out.
+Does the Shills Purifying Black Mask actually work?
+Let’s find out.

 I used the mask again the following week with again the same results – my blackheads were getting lighter every time I used the mask.

-In conclusion I think the Shills Purifying Black Mask does not pull out all your blackheads like it claims.
+In conclusion, I think the Shills Purifying Black Mask does not pull out all your blackheads as it claims.

 However, the mask does absorb the dirt leaving your skin cleaner, and feeling softer, smoother and silkier.